Kemsekov/GraphSharp/README.md

 ```

 In the graph we created every node connected to minimum 5 and at least 20 other nodes.
-So when we step through graph next time `vesitor` will print to us next 5<x<20 nodes.
+So when we step through graph next time `visitor` will print to us next 5<x<20 nodes.

 ```cs
 graph.Step();